Personal Injury FAQ

 Why do I need an attorney?

-Three reasons: First, you are far more likely to obtain full compensation
+why you should hire an attorney: First, you are far more likely to obtain full compensation with a lawyer

-with a lawyer than if you faced insurance companies or negligent parties
+than if you faced insurance companies or negligent parties on your own.

-on your own.
-Based on our knowledge of personal injury law and our ability
+Based on our knowledge of personal injury law and our ability to file

 Second, it is much easier to have an attorney handle all the legal paperwork